We Are A Leading UK Commercial Energy, And Sustainability Consultancy

 Step 1: Compare Multiple Suppliers

 Switching providers can save businesses up to 30% annually.
-Use tools or brokers to compare offers and find the best fit.
+Use tools or brokers to compare offers and identify the best fit.

 Step 2: Lock in Rates at the Right Time

-Market timing is critical.
-Partnering with experts like Advantage Utilities ensures you secure contracts when prices are most favorable.
+Market timing is crucial.
+Partnering with experts such as Advantage Utilities ensures you secure contracts when prices are most favourable.

 Step 3: Audit Energy Usage

 Identify waste, such as outdated equipment or inefficient processes.
-Even small changes can deliver big savings.
+Even small changes can deliver significant savings.

 Step 4: Explore Renewable Options

-Green tariffs or Power Purchase Agreements (PPAs) not only support sustainability but can also deliver long-term cost benefits.
+Green tariffs or Power Purchase Agreements (PPAs) not only support sustainability but can also provide long-term cost benefits.

 Step 5: Leverage Group Purchasing

-Pooling demand with other businesses increases negotiating power and can unlock better rates.
+Pooling demand with other businesses increases negotiating power and can unlock more favourable rates.

 The Role of Energy Brokers

-• Analyze your consumption and recommend the most cost-effective solutions.
+• Analyse your consumption and recommend the most cost-effective solutions.

-• Negotiate exclusive rates not available to the general market.
+• Negotiate exclusive rates not available to the wider market.

 • Provide strategic advice for risk management and efficiency improvements.

-Partnering with Advantage Utilities means gaining a trusted advisor to help you optimize your energy strategy for long-term savings and stability.
+Partnering with Advantage Utilities means gaining a trusted advisor to optimise your energy strategy for long-term savings and stability.

 Key Statistics for Businesses